learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Metaprogramming.md

 The core concept involves using a base class, Message, from which all specific message types inherit.
 Metaprogramming techniques are employed to dynamically generate JSON serialization/deserialization methods, enabling seamless communication between the server and clients.
+Addiontally every Message class is in of itself a pydantic data class.
+Which means that it has all of the data validation capabilities that Pydantic has.

 ### JSON Schema